JetBrains/Qodana/topics/about-clone-finder.md

 You can see a sample report in [Clone Finder Output](clone-finder-output.md).

-### Helps to avoid the following problems
+### Types of problems prevented

 * Penalties for the unlicensed use of third-party code
-* Excessive project maintenance costs due to overgrown codebase
+* Excessive project maintenance costs due to overgrown codebases
-* Increased security risks because fixing detected vulnerabilities across all instances of the copied code can be difficult.
+* Increased security risks because fixing detected vulnerabilities across all instances of the copied code can be difficult

 ## Try it now